 The Pre-Kindergarten Language Arts curriculum is designed so that each child can build an early literacy learning foundation for success in becoming a lifelong reader and writer.
-All parts of early literacy learning are explored and children can build their knowledge with both quality and a quantity of literacy related experiences.
+All parts of early literacy learning are explored.
 The curriculum includes daily exploration of children’s literature with a follow-up experience, literacy-related center time, Scholastic Weekly Reader, nightly children’s books so that the child may have a shared literacy experience with a parent or guardian, access to appropriate technology, and ample access to writing materials.

 Early literacy areas include the following: